DisplayPort Over USB-C Makes Life Easier

-The connection’s signature single-cable solution debuted with the elegant, seamless new MacBook last spring, and Google’s newest Chromebook also adopted the sleek, solitary port.
-Even more recently, the Lumia 950 and Lumia 950XL have also heralded the new era of high-performance connectivity.
+The connection’s signature single-cable solution debuted with the elegant, seamless MacBook, and now many others have also adopted the sleek, solitary port.
+Even more recently, the Samsung S8 and S9 have also heralded the new era of high-performance connectivity.
+Qualcomm has integrated it into its latest chips for use by a number of leading cell phone suppliers.
 As platforms become increasingly integrated and compact, DisplayPort over USB-C will continue to play a vital role in advancing display performance and connectivity.

 DisplayPort doesn’t just deliver the highest display performance available.
 Combined with the USB Type-C connector’s high-speed data transfer and power delivery functions, DisplayPort over USB-C also enables single-port devices to deliver docking, charging, and data-transferring capabilities simultaneously.
-The new Lumia 950 and 950XL, for example, are the first smartphones to use USB-C for more than just charging.
+The Samsung S9, for example, use USB-C for more than just charging.
 The DisplayPort capability of this single USB-C port also allows the phones to work in docking scenarios the same way laptops have been doing for years.

 DisplayPort over USB-C is both backward compatible and reversible, which means no more guessing which end of the cable goes where.